How to prepare for 2022 Microsoft licensing negotiations

 What's happening with budgets?

 We have spoken to many CFOs over the last 12 months.
 And there's one thing in common between them – budgets are out of control.
-CFOs are seeing over 35% cost increase over budget on Azure and office 365.
+CFOs are seeing over 35% cost increase over budget on Azure and Microsoft 365.

 The CFOs are not only dealing with increased costs.
 They are dealing with moving from CAPEX to OPEX, which is always tough when you're a CFO of a publicly-traded company.
 You always want to control your operational expenses, while the Cloud has changed things around completely.

 promoted as the "big promise" of easy migration and transition between Microsoft, AWS, and Google Cloud, hasn't materialised, with no easy way to move between "Clouds".

 But still, the best practice is introducing a multi-cloud approach to contain your costs and create negotiation leverage.

 What's happening with audits?
 Are they on the rise?